yinzixu03/mantis/README.md

 # Matlab code of mantis behavior

-The first one is Phyllothelys werneri
+The first project is the behavior of Phyllothelys werneri, in the folder named 'ws'. ( In Chinese 'ws'='魏氏' )

-In Chinese '魏氏'='ws'